Managing Updates for Windows 10: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 9.3 and later

 Additionally, you can check out the VMware Workspace ONE and VMware Horizon Reference Architecture which provides a framework and guidance for architecting an integrated digital workspace using VMware Workspace ONE and VMware Horizon.

 About the Authors

-This tutorial written by Josué Negrón, Sr. Solutions Architect, End-User-Computing Technical Marketing, VMware, and Hannah Jernigan, Technical Writer, End-User-Computing Technical Marketing, VMware, with appreciation and acknowledgement for considerable contributions from the following subject matter experts:
+This tutorial was written by Josué Negrón, Sr. Solutions Architect, End-User-Computing Technical Marketing, VMware, and Hannah Jernigan, Technical Writer, End-User-Computing Technical Marketing, VMware, with appreciation and acknowledgment for considerable contributions from the following subject matter experts: